 Further down the road is the house Almanzo built after they left the Dakotas.
 In reality, she was a tiny woman standing barely 5 feet tall and all her cupboards and counters reflected her height.
 I got to see artifacts mentioned in the books: pa’s violin, the piece of lace given to her when she was married, patchwork quilt, etc. Visiting this home has been on my list forever and I finally accomplished it, thanks to Paul.

 Remember the bit about culture shock?
 It was also in Missouri that we noticed damn-near everyone in Walmart wearing hunting gear while shopping.
 It was eerie and reminded me of how Southern Californians wear yoga pants while running errands.
-It was a wakeup call.

 We continued through Missouri and snacked on lobster bites from Captain D’s (the chain seemed very popular with elderly folks) and I spotted taco pizza from a Kum & Go gas station.
 (Insert joke here.)
-The stop for the night was in Bethany.
+Our stop for the night was in Bethany.

 Missouri to Oklahoma: Culture Shock